ramses-tech/nefertari/docs/source/event_handlers.rst

 Event Handlers
 ==============

-Nefertari event handler module includes a set of events, maps of events, subscriber predicates and helper function to connect it all together.
+Nefertari event handler module includes a set of events, maps of events, event handler predicates and helper function to connect it all together.
 All the objects are contained in ``nefertari.events`` module.
 Nefertari event handlers use Pyramid event system.

 Events